ryan-wong1/Costco-Website-Clone/README.md

 Project was originally 'completed' sometime in May of 2021 but was revamped a few months later (time of writing this) with cleaner code (mainly renaming many classes to more relevant and specific titles).

-Also please note that if official page looks different compared to my replica at the time of viewing, please note that Costco occasionally updates the official page with new updates.
+Also please note that if official page looks different compared to my replica at the time of viewing, please note that Costco occasionally pushes new updates to the official page.
 Replica was intended to be that of the exact design of the official page at the time of original creation.

 *Will have plans of later adding the JavaScript to make this page interactive.
 All functionalities will be as what already exists on the official page (again, see link above).